 At a writing conference a few years ago, I chatted with a woman who’d worked for several years on a children’s book.
 She described a dizzying array of things the characters did.
 But when I asked what the main thing was that she wanted readers to learn from reading it, she became silent.

-It’s essential to spend time writing “outside the lines” to stretch your understanding of things.
-And some famous authors like Diana Gabaldon of the Outlander series have described building up chapters from one single image, such as of the way sunlight passed through a goblet on a table.
-But eventually, writers need to anchor content on an insight or two that is larger than the ephemeral impact of individual scenes.
+It’s essential to pursue unstructured writing time to dig deep into your understanding of things.
+Established authors like Diana Gabaldon of the Outlander series have even described building up chapters from one single image, such as of the way sunlight passed through a goblet on a table.
+But early on, writers need to anchor content on an insight or two that is larger than the ephemeral impact of individual scenes.

 Refining the heart of your work not only gives readers greater pleasure, but gives you guardrails to cull down content to what’s most essential, which helps drive the narrative forward.

 Finding the larger meaning that will eventually be revealed to readers is partly about recognizing the theme—or themes—of a book, it’s central topic.
 This could be an author’s take on love, good and evil, having a work ethic, divorce, wealth, or a character’s loss of innocence.
 Things truly get interesting to read when an author takes their particular view of a theme and uses that knowledge to drive choices of what to keep in and throw out of long-form content.

 Can wealth be good?
 Is there more to life than having a work ethic, and what does the author want to share about the balancing act to maintain success at work and at home?
 Perhaps someone's personal take-home is that you have to focus on your home life to truly thrive — or that it’s not about finding balance, but accepting that home and work life will clash, and riding out those moments as best as possible.